 Film and Photography Preservation and Collections Management, Ryerson University

 Ryerson University’s Film and Photography Preservation and Collections Management Program is unique and internationally renowned.
 This program successfully places its graduates as archivists in the world’s top museums.
-FPPCM brings to the project qualified MA students, whose training will be enhanced through internships on digitizing and cataloguing collected materials.
+FPPCM brings to the project qualified MA students, whose training is enhanced through internships on digitizing and cataloguing collected materials.

 Scotiabank CONTACT Photography Festival

 Scotiabank CONTACT Photography Festival is a non-profit organization that organizes one of Canada’s largest cultural events, attracting over 1.8 million visitors every year.
-In 2017 and 2018, the Festival will spotlight two feature exhibitions on the theme of domestic images and contemporary art, which The Family Camera Network will organize.
+In 2017 and 2018, the Festival spotlighted two feature exhibitions organized by The Family Camera Network.